Begin in a friendly way when you approach a disagreement

 Common Questions

-Question: Does being friendly mean I’m being fake or manipulative?
+Question: Does being friendly mean I’m being fake?

 Answer: Only if you’re being insincere.
 The goal isn’t to manipulate, but to communicate effectively.
-Genuine respect and a desire to understand are the bedrock of this approach.
-It’s about changing your *method*, not your message.
+Genuine respect and a desire to understand are fundamental to this approach.
+It’s about changing your method of communication, not the actual message.

-Question: What if the other person is already hostile from the start?
+Question: What if the other person is already unfriendly from the start?

 Answer: That’s when this principle is most critical.
-You have to be the one to de-escalate.
+You have to be the one to ease the discomfort.
 Your consistent friendliness is the only thing that can potentially break their hostile pattern.
 It’s harder, but it’s even more necessary.